 Once you get across that ledge, take another deep breath, because you now have a 700 foot tall, and in some places very steep, sand dune to climb.
 It happened to be the hottest part of the day when we got here, so we were moving very slow.
 Once you get to the top of the sand dune and reach the Crack in the Wall, make sure your webbing is accessible (the National Park Service recommends webbing vs rope since rope can scar the rock face).
-You’ll need one or two people to go to the top of the crack and send the rope down.
+You’ll need one or two people to go to the top of the crack and send the webbing down.
 I’d recommend 25 feet minimum.
 In addition to hoisting your bag up, there is one tricky move to get yourself up through the crack and one section you’ll have to carry your bag through.

 Phew, it’s pretty exhausting if I’m being honest.
 When you finally reach the very top of the Crack, you still have a decent hike – about 2 miles back to your car.
-Follow the cairns and try to stay on the major route so you aren’t trampling through the desert.
+Follow the cairns and try to stay on the major route so you aren’t trampling through the desert and the cryptobiotic soil.